vsowjanyarani/doc/README.md

  - Orchestration tools - Kubernetes

 ## PRE-REQUISITES
- - #### SERVER1 - one ubuntu virtual machine on aws of type t3-medium
+ - #### JUMPBOX - one ubuntu virtual machine on aws of type t3-medium
- - #### SERVER2 - one ubuntu virtual machine on aws of type t2-medium for installing elasticsearch and kibana
+ - #### EK-SERVER- one ubuntu virtual machine on aws of type t2-medium for installing elasticsearch and kibana

 # SOURCE CODE MANAGEMENT
   GIthub offers the distributed version control and source code management (SCM) functionality of Git.